sh1katagana1/ThreatIntelCheatSheet/defintions.md

 # Definitions

-In the context of Threat Intelligence is good to understand certain terminology
+In the context of Threat Intelligence, it is good to understand certain terminology

 ## Threat
 The possibility that something unwanted will happen, or a person or thing that is likely to cause something unwanted to happen